 Many EU and Schengen Area countries have laws and practices that are the same or very similar for foreigners wishing to relocate.
 If you’re moving from another EU country, the process is relatively simple; it complicates when you’re from a non-EU country or don’t have an EU passport due to double nationality.
 The embassy of your destination country will inform and walk you through each step of the VISA process as they are the ones that issue the paperwork.

 If you’re a non-EU national and your goal is to work in Europe, you need an employment Visa.
 The European Union has agreements with some countries which enjoy the same working condition as nationals of their host EU country.
-Ensure to check if your home country is on the list, as it will speed up things quite a bit.

 If you’re a national of a country with no agreement with the EU, your right to work in an EU country depends on each country’s laws.
-Check out the Immigrant Portal for more information.

 While English can help out in most countries, the EU has 24 official languages.
 It’s great to know how to say some words in the official language of your host country as it will help you get settled in faster.
 Most startups don’t ask for previous knowledge of their official language as English is widely used in the startup world, but it will win you some points if you can say something, even if it’s as simple as a greeting.